 Injured by a DUI driver in California?
 Call us for help…

-If you were hit by a drunk or stoned motorist, we invite you to contact our California auto accident attorneys for a free consultation.
+If you were hit by a drunk or stoned motorist, we invite you to contact our California auto accident attorneys for a consultation.

 You may be entitled to significant compensation.